Music of Latin America: Argentina

 Their dances were characterized by "showy yet threatening, predatory quality, often revolving around a possessive relationship between two men and one woman".
 In its original form, tango music included the violin, guitar, and flute.
-By the end of the 19th century, the bandoneon was introduced.
-One of the instrument's early pioneers, Eduardo Arolas, was called the "Tiger of the Bandoneon".
+By the late 19th century, the bandoneon had been introduced into the genre.
+The instrument, first developed in Germany for playing folk and religious music in churches that lacked organs, is believed to have been brought to the region by immigrants and sailors.
+One of its early pioneers, Eduardo Arolas, was nicknamed the "Tiger of the Bandoneón".
 Arolas believed the instrument was made to play in tango.
-Vicente Greco is credited with standardizing tango with his group, Orquesta Tipica Criolla, by using two violins and two bandoneons.
+Vicente Greco is credited with standardizing tango with his group, Orquesta Típica Criolla, by using two violins and two bandoneons.
 The instrumentation of tango remained largely unchanged until the 1940s.
 Tango music began playing in populated areas such as fairgrounds and streets in Buenos Aires.
 It contained lyrics that were "sometimes obscene and deeply fatalistic".
 Similar to families in the United States during the rise of rock and roll, families in the area tried to shield their children from tango.
-Upper-classmen began taking an interest in tango, writer Ricardo Guiraldes performed tango during a tour of Europe in 1910 and has been credited with introducing tango in Europe.
-Guiraldes' introduction made tango the first Latin dance to gain popularity in Europe.
+Upper-classmen began taking an interest in tango: writer Ricardo Güiraldes performed tango during a tour of Europe in 1910 and has been credited with introducing tango in Europe.
+Güiraldes' introduction made tango the first Latin dance to gain popularity in Europe.
 Actor Rudolph Valentino performed the tango in his film The Four Horseman of the Apocalypse (1926), with Hollywood taking advantage of "[Valentino's] charisma, the magnetism of tango, and the attraction they both had on a huge public".

-Other styles of music in Argentina include the Chacarera, Milonga, Zamba and Chamamé.
-Modern rhythms include Cuarteto (music from the Cordoba Province) and Electrotango.
-Argentine rock (known locally as rock nacional) was most popular during the 1980s, and remains Argentina's most popular music.
+Other styles of music in Argentina include the chacarera, milonga, zamba and chamamé.
+Modern rhythms include cuarteto (music from the Cordoba Province) and electrotango.
+Argentine rock (known locally as rock nacional) was most popular during the 1980s, and remains one of Argentina's most popular music genres.
 Rock en español was first popular in Argentina, then swept through other Hispanic American countries and Spain.
 The movement was known as the "Argentine Wave".